rmsk2/6502profiler/README.md

-The `AcmeBinary`entry defines the path to the `acme` program binary. `AcmeSrcDir` has to describe the path to the directory where the assembler source files (which do not implement the tests themselves) are stored. `AcmeTestDir` holds the directory where the test descriptions, the assembler source for the tests (the test drivers) and the test scripts are located.
+The `AcmeBinary`entry defines the path to the `acme` program binary. `AcmeSrcDir` has to describe the path to the directory where the assembler source files (which do not implement the tests themselves) are stored. `AcmeTestDir` holds the directory where the test case files, the assembler source for the test drivers and the test scripts are located.
 Assembled test drivers are stored in the directory referenced by `AcmeBinDir`.

 # How to use `6502profiler`